WelbornGroup/collagen_amoeba/README.md

-# MD simulations using AMOEBA Force Field for the study: "Using AMOEBA to Uncover Deformation, Hydration Anisotropy, and Glucose Sensitivity in Collagen Mimetic Peptides".
+# MD simulations using AMOEBA Force Field for the study: "Using AMOEBA to Uncover Deformation and Hydration Anisotropy in Collagen Mimetic Peptides".

 NOTE: Before the paper is published only Movie_S1.mp4 will be made available.
 The rest will be added afterwards.